MV St. Thomas Aquinas

 MV St. Thomas Aquinas was a Philippine-registered passenger ferry operated by 2GO Travel.
-On 16 August 2013, the vessel collided with a cargo ship named MV Sulpicio Express Siete of Philippine Span Asia Carrier Corporation (formerly Sulpicio Lines) causing it to sink.
+On 16 August 2013, the vessel collided with a cargo ship named MV Sulpicio Express Siete of Philippine Span Asia Carrier Corporation (formerly Sulpicio Lines) and sank.
 As of 3 September 2013, there were 108 dead and 29 missing with 733 rescued as a result of the accident.
+The ship now rests at the bottom of the Mactan Channel.